asamoal/data_over_multi_sftp/README.md

 # Data Over Multiple SFTP Project

 This Python project is intended to send files over multiple SFTP servers in a round-robin fashion based on a given configuration file.
+It employs various error handling and resilience techniques against server failures during the file upload process.

+## Improvements

+- Retry Mechanism: If a file upload fails, the script will attempt to upload the same file to the next server in the sequence.
+The maximum number of retries and the servers in the round-robin sequence can all be adjusted in the configuration file.

+- Backoff Penalty: If an upload to a server fails, the script will wait for a certain period (backoff penalty) before the next upload attempt.
+The duration of the backoff penalty increases with each failed attempt on the same server.
+The base value for the backoff penalty can be configured in the configuration file.

+- Improved Server Selection: The script now ensures that it does not attempt uploads to the same server consecutively, unless it has successfully uploaded on all other servers.

+- Better Logging: More comprehensive logging messages have been added for improved debugging visibility.

 ## Description